 A property owner can protest any appraisal district action that impacts the property's tax liability.
-In 2018, property owners or their representatives filed approximately 146,200 protests/motions.
-Protests and motions for 2019 have just exceeded 150,000 but property owners have up until January 31st or their specified tax delinquency date to continue to file motions regarding 2019 valuation and clerical error issues.
+In 2019, property owners or their representatives filed approximately 153,871 protests/motions.
+According to the most recent report, protests and motions for 2020 have exceeded 151,432, but property owners have up until January 31st or their specified tax delinquency date to continue to file motions regarding

+2020 valuation and clerical error issues.
 Hearings for these and any subsequent protests will occur periodically throughout the remainder of the year.